Cactus Air Force: Henderson Field

+Immediately after landing on Guadalcanal, Marines from the 1st Engineer Battalion worked around the clock using captured Japanese heavy equipment to complete construction of the airfield.
+The first plane to land was a US Navy PBY Catalina that touched down on August 12 to assess the condition of the field.
+At that time the field was 2600ft long, good enough for fighters but still too short and soft for bombers.
+Three days later the first Seabee unit arrived with a Carryall which dramatically sped up construction.
+The field was declared ready for flight operations on August 18.
 As the first planes arrived, Henderson Field could barely be described as an airfield.
 It was an irregular blob cut out of the island growth, half-in and half-out of a coconut grove, with a short runway, and few revetments to protect the aircraft from shrapnel.
 Upon landing on Henderson Field on 4 September, Commanding Officer of Marine Aircraft Group 25, Colonel W. Fiske Marshall described the scene -- "looked like a Doré drawing of hell."